 Eat a Variety of Nuts

-Most people have barely scratched the surface when it comes to trying the wide variety of nuts available: almonds, pistachios, hazelnuts, pine nuts, pecans, cashews, and Macadamia nuts are all delicious.
-And a couple others—walnuts and Brazil nuts—deserve special mention for nutritional reasons.
+If you’re looking to eat more vegan foods, you should definitely try the wide variety of nuts available.
+Two nuts in particular—walnuts and Brazil nuts—deserve special mention for nutritional reasons.
 Walnuts are one of the few rich plant-based sources of Omega 3s.
 And Brazil nuts are one of very few foods that contain significant amounts of selenium, an essential trace mineral.

-And of course there are also peanuts, which aren’t actually a nut at all but a legume.
-Happily, as it turns out, peanuts appear to have the very same health benefits as actual tree nuts.
-What’s more, peanuts are generally less than half the price of even the cheapest nut varieties.
+And of course there are also peanuts, which aren’t actually a but a legume closely related to green peas.
+Happily, peanuts appear to have the very same health benefits as actual tree nuts.
 When buying peanuts, choose organic.
-Farmers often grow conventionally-grown peanuts in rotation with cotton—a crop commonly doused with pesticides.
+Farmers often plant conventionally-grown peanuts in rotation with cotton—a crop commonly doused with loads of pesticides.

 The Best Ways to Buy Nuts

 If there are nuts grown locally to you, you can probably find them at your local farmer’s market.
 But if you want a wide variety of nuts, you should either buy online or from the bulk bins at your local natural foods store.
 That’s because even nut-growing regions only produce one or two varieties.
 Cashews, pine nuts, and Brazil nuts all come from the far corners of the planet.

 Roasted nuts go rancid more quickly than do raw nuts, so they should always be stored in the refrigerator.
-In this respect, roasted nuts are like coffee—just like serious coffee drinkers strive to only drink freshly-roasted coffee, the flavors of roasted nuts rapidly quickly fade.
+In this respect, roasted nuts are like coffee—just like serious coffee drinkers strive to only drink freshly-roasted coffee, the flavors of roasted nuts rapidly fade.
 With that in mind, you may decide to avoid roasted nuts sold by your natural foods store as they are invariably weeks or months old by the time of purchase.